Blog

 In-app modelPersistent notification center (Inbox)Campaign-style in-app messages

-State managementRead state, archiving, per-user historyNot documented
+State managementRead state, archiving, per-user historyNot a persistent inbox

 Best fitProduct notifications and transactional alertsLifecycle prompts and onboarding

-Preferences and Governance
+Preferences and governance

-Pricing: Courier vs Customer.io Cost Structure
+Pricing: Courier vs Customer.io cost structure

 TierCourierCustomer.io